 Info: Computer Pals Flyer

 The Wanderers are a non-competitive walking group who lead free walks throughout Pittwater and the Northern Beaches.
 They invite any older person who would like to join in on an easy, fun and social walk.
 The walks will commence at 9.30am (unless otherwise stated) on the first Wednesday of each month.
-Please contact Kim on 9999 1870 for further details or download a copy of The Wanderers Walking Program.
+Please contact Kim on 9999 1870 for further details or download a copy of The Wanderers Walking Calendar.